 A PI Greater than 1

-If your calculation produces a PI greater than 1, it indicates that a project is profitable and worth investing in.
+If the profitability index formula produces a PI greater than 1, it indicates that a proposed project is profitable and worth investing in.

 The higher the PI, the more profitable an investment is projected to be.
 If a company is choosing between multiple projects with a PI above 1, it should select the project with the highest calculation.
 Especially if the company has a limited budget, this method is particularly effective for making smarter financial decisions with limited resources.